-Option 34 allows the clock to act as network (NTP) time server over an Ethernet network and understands NTP version 1 - 4 frames, while optionally supporting authentication via DES and MD5 cryptographic checksums as defined in RFC 59052.
-Option 34 supports symmetric key authentication.
-Time is distributed over the network interface to computers, controllers and other equipment needing the correct time.
-Option 34 allows a secure connection to configure, using either the preferred HTTPS Web Interface, or using the SSH Console.
+The Option 34 allows the clock to act as network (NTP) time server over an Ethernet network and understands NTP version 1 - 4 frames, while optionally supporting authentication via DES and MD5 cryptographic checksums as defined in RFC 59052.
+The Option 34 supports symmetric key authentication.
+Time is distributed over the network interface to computers, controllers and other equipment with accurate time.
+The Option 34 allows a secure connection to configure, using either the preferred HTTPS Web Interface, or using the SSH Console.